How to Write a Scholarship Essay

 Where can you find scholarships to apply for?

 Scholarships are a great way to combat student loans, and Bold.org's mission is to help reduce the cost of student debt, providing a scholarship opportunity for all sorts of people, with different experiences, educations, and interests.
-Use Bold.org as a starting point to find scholarships that are right for you.
-Other scholarship websites offer opportunities as well.
+In addition to looking for local scholarships in your area, and scholarships offered by your college, use Bold.org as a starting point to find scholarships that are right for you!